Access to Justice.

 Mr. Jacob John

-Jacob is a co-founder of Aline Partners responsible for developing an Ecosystems approach in the food, nutrition, and agriculture spaces.
+Jacob is the Chair of CSJ and a co-founder of Aline Partners responsible for developing an Ecosystems approach in the food, nutrition, and agriculture spaces.
 He previously led the Impact Function at the Azim Premji Foundation.

 Ms. Gatha